MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_release_hardware.md

 ## -description

-TBD - The EvtAcxStreamReleaseHardware event tells the driver when the hardware is being released.
-(TBD has been released?)
-The driver should clear/uninstall stream hardware in this callback.
+The EvtAcxStreamReleaseHardware event tells the driver to release any hardware allocated for the stream and put the stream into the Stop state.

 ## -parameters

 ### -param Stream

-A pointer to a location that receives a handle to the new ACXSTREAM Object.

 An ACXSTREAM object represents an audio stream created by a circuit.
 The stream is composed of a list of elements created based on the parent circuit’s elements.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).